 Headings

-The Section headings used in this Development Agreement are for convenience only and shall not affect the construction or interpretation of any of the provisions of this Development Agreement.
+The section headings used in this Development Agreement are for convenience only and shall not affect the construction or interpretation of any of the provisions of this Development Agreement.

 Ownership of Information

-The parties shall jointly have title and ownership of all information, analysis, reports and other materials developed or created after the date hereof in connection with the development activities for the JV Pipeline; provided, however that the provisions hereof shall not apply to data or material covered by the attorney-client or work product privileges.
-In event of termination of this Development Agreement, each party shall be entitled to a complete copy of all such materials that are in the possession of the other Party.
+The parties shall have joint title and ownership of all information, analyses, reports and other materials developed or created after the evaluation period in connection with the development activities for the Project which are jointly funded by the parties pursuant to Section 5; provided, however that the provisions hereof shall not apply to data or material covered by the attorney-client privilege, work product privilege or third party confidentiality agreements.
+In event of termination of this Development Agreement, each party shall be entitled to a complete copy of all such materials that are in the possession of the other party.

 JV Ownership Interests